Jefflin413/Stock-Trading-Helper/README.md

 # Stock-Trading-Helper
 This project aims to develop a web application that is useful and convenient for people who want to do algorithmic trading.
-The features include a real-time stock chart with multiple adjustable options; a trading strategy setting function which allows user to arbitrarily compose provided indicator frameworks to set multiple automated trading programs; a backtesting function that is used to examine the effeteness of a strategy.
+The features include a real-time stock chart with multiple adjustable options; a trading strategy setting function which allows user to arbitrarily compose several conditions to set multiple automated trading programs; a backtesting function that is used to examine the effectiveness of a strategy.

 The conceptual figure of the design is shown below
 ![image](https://github.com/Jefflin413/Stock-Trading-Helper/blob/master/prototype.png)